Musa Alami: Arab Development Society

-According to Gilmour, who interviewed Alami in February 1979 in Jericho:
+According to David Gilmour, who interviewed Alami in February 1979 in Jericho:

 Both the farm and the school were highly successful until the Israeli invasion in 1967, when two-thirds of the land was laid waste and twenty-six of the twenty-seven wells destroyed.
 The Israeli army systematically smashed the irrigation system, the buildings and the well-boring machinery.
 Most of the land quickly reverted to desert.

 Perhaps some of the destruction was unavoidable in wartime but what seems utterly callous and outrageous is the way Israeli authorities have behaved since 1967.
 A chunk of land was predictably wired off for "security reasons" and turned into a military camp.
 It is now deserted, [...] the Israelis refused to allow him to buy the necessary equipment either to restore the damaged wells or to drill new ones.
 So he made some manual repairs to four of the least damaged wells and with these he was able to salvage a fraction of the land and keep the farm and the school functioning. ...[The Israelis] are now telling him that he has too much water – though he has less than a fifth of what he used to have – and have warned him that they will be fixing a limit on his consumption and will be taking away the surplus for their own "projects" (i.e. their expanding settlements near Jericho).